kuderr/deepwiki/CONTRIBUTING.md

 ## 📜 License

-By contributing to DeepWiki CLI, you agree that your contributions will be licensed under the same license as the project (MIT License).
+By contributing to DeepWiki, you agree that your contributions will be licensed under the same license as the project (MIT License).

 ## 🙏 Recognition